wrcarpenter/Interest-Rate-Models/README.md

     return [r0, tree, theta]
 ```
+The calibration process is arguably the most computationally intensive process of the tree creation process but it produces a $\theta$ array and a fully constructed tree that can immediately be used and subsequently reused for security pricing.
+Below is example of a calibrated model where prices of ZCBs generated from the tree are compared to the ZCB market data.
+The fit is extremely precise:

 ![Image](https://github.com/wrcarpenter/Interest-Rate-Models/blob/main/Images/zcb_calibration_24_period_tree.png)

 ### Binomial Tree Pricing Method
 Price bonds.

 ```Python
 def priceTree(rates, prob, cf, delta, typ, notion):